-The Company (and its subsidiaries, collectively the "Group") is committed to fulfilling its responsibilities to the Company's shareholders (the "Shareholders") and protecting and enhancing Shareholders' value through good corporate governance.
+The Group is committed to fulfilling its responsibilities to the Company's shareholders (the "Shareholders") and protecting and enhancing Shareholders' value through good corporate governance.

-The directors of the Company (the "Director(s)") recognise the importance of incorporating elements of good corporate governance in the management structures and internal control procedures of the Group so as to achieve effective accountability.
+The Directors recognise the importance of incorporating elements of good corporate governance in the management structures and internal control procedures of the Group so as to achieve effective accountability.